More 5-star reviews than any competitor. See Reviews

 Refinishing takes only a few days, but your kitchen will be partially out of use during that time.
 We’ll help you plan around your contractor schedule so there’s minimal overlap or disruption.

-Kitchen with cabinet doors removed and masked for painting, temporary setup of dining area
+Kitchen with cabinet doors removed and masked for cabinet painting, temporary setup of dining area

 5. Communicate between pros